ultrasoundmoney/docs/us-auction.md

-# US Auction
+# US auction

-We've started experimimenting with running a US relay instance.
-On a high level, our relay tries to identify which relay instance would have the lowest latency connection to a proposer and route proposer requests for headers there.
-In simple terms, a proposer next to the US instance would not see bids from the EU instance.

-## Connecting
-Currently we only accept submissions from "directly connected builders" to our US relay.
-To become one follow the steps in the [direct-auctions-connection guide](https://github.com/ultrasoundmoney/docs/blob/main/direct-auction-connections.md).
+The ultra sound relay now has a second instance in the US complementing the EU instance.
+Proposer requests are automatically routed to the geographically closest instance.

-## Co-locating
+## Bid submission
-Our instances run on OVH bare metal machines in their VIN (Vint Hill) data center.
-You can find their services on offer over on us.ovhcloud.com .
-OVH also maintains a dashboard showing the latency to many other data centers.
-The closest popular one being [AWS us-east-1](https://was1-vin.smokeping.ovh.net/smokeping??&target=USA.AS16509-us-east-1&) in Virginia, 2.5ms away.
+Builders can only submit bids to the US relay instance using a direct auction connection—see instructions [here](https://github.com/ultrasoundmoney/docs/blob/main/direct-auction-connections.md).

 ## Bid sharing
-Currently bids are not shared between instances.
-Meaning, a block submitted through our EU builder routes will not show up in the US, even if the bid is higher.
-This means we rely on builders to submit competitive bids to both relays at all times.
+Bids are not shared across relay instances.
+A block submitted to the EU instance will not be reflected in the US instance and vice versa.
+Builders are expected to submit bids to both instances.

+## Colocation
+The US instance runs on OVH bare metal machines in the VIN (Vint Hill) data center, [roughly 2.5ms from AWS us-east-1](https://was1-vin.smokeping.ovh.net/smokeping??&target=USA.AS16509-us-east-1).
+Colocation requires an account on [OVH US]([us.ovhcloud.com](https://us.ovhcloud.com/)).

 ## Routes
 Direct routes are supported in eu and us.
 Following the guide under "Connecting" above to receive the private address.
 Routes are: